 - CareerBuilder– Single job posting pricing begins at $419 for 30 days only, with discounts ranging from 7%-58% for the advanced purchase of up to 50 jobs postings which must be used within 12 months.

-- Glassdoor: offers a free job posting but recommends that employers needing to fill 5 or more positions use their complete job seeking solution, which is half the price of a LinkedIn post.
+- Glassdoor: They offers a free job posting, but recommend that employers needing to fill 5 or more positions use their complete job seeking solution, which is half the price of a LinkedIn post.

 - LinkedIn– LinkedIn sells a 30-day job posting for $495.00, a 5-job pack at a 20% discount, and 10-job pack at a 40% savings.

 - Dice– Dice caters to technical and engineering professionals with 30-day single posting for $395 to as $250 for 5-10 postings.
 60 Day posting and premium products require you to contact Sales.